Proactive academia (3): My advice for senior academics

 That might even be true, but that’s not always a bad thing.
 It also means they are not yet as jaded and cynical as many older academics are.
 They are often willing to "just give it a go".
 What they miss in experience, they amply compensate with drive and energy.
 Just be there in the background for advice if they need it, but let them fly and let them make their own mistakes.

 As a junior academic I was certainly much less burdened with knowledge and (bad) experiences.
 For instance, reading back my first article (1995), I am impressed at what I dared to write.
-It really did help that I was naïve and had no idea of academic politics.
+It really did help that I had no idea of academic politics.
 But it also helped that I didn't know all these academics that I called out on doing a bad job in their academic referencing of prior work.

 Sure, we are not going to make a 30-year old a Vice Chancellor, but there are plenty of leadership roles that younger academics can take on.
 Thinking back, I successfully ran major initiatives in my twenties and thirties and so did many others in my network.
 Reserving leadership positions for those in their fifties and sixties deprives junior scholars of the ability to make a contribution.
 And in many cases, it frankly stymies innovation.